News & Vision

 • it takes note of the Religious Education Church of England Schools – Statement of Entitlement

 During their time at St Paul’s, children have the opportunity to learn about Christianity, Judaism, Hinduism, Islam and Buddhism.
-The units:

 • The Christian vision of the school